Textalk/Emysql/README.md

 #### Transaction

-This driver has a recently got support for transactions.
-See [Transactions] under the Samples section below.
+This driver has a recently got experimental support for transactions.
+See the Samples section below.

 ## Samples                                             <a name=Samples></a>